 Some states allow for “stacking” coverage when you have more than one vehicle.
 In this case, the liability limits can be multiplied by the number of cars insured under a policy, so the total claim paid out can be multiplied by the liability limit in the event of an accident.
 Other states prohibit this practice because it can drive up insurance costs with the larger payouts.

 Types of uninsured motorist insurance coverage

 This is why auto insurance companies offer insured motorist coverage as an add-on to regular insurance.
-This type of insurance covers you if the incident wasn’t your fault, including if you are involved in a hit-and-run situation.
-If the damages exceed the amount covered in their policy (or the other driver doesn’t have any), your underinsured motorist coverage would provide the coverage you need.
+This type of insurance covers you if you’re not the at-fault driver, including if you are involved in a hit-and-run accident.
+If the damages exceed the amount included in their policy (or the other driver doesn’t have any), your underinsured motorist coverage will provide the coverage you need.